Permutation-Aware Action Segmentation via Unsupervised Frame-to-Segment Alignment: Related Work

-\textbf{Transformers in Activity Segmentation.} After the successful application of transformers~\cite{vaswani2017attention} in natural language processing, there has been a wide adoption of transformers in computer vision tasks~\cite{dosovitskiyimage,chen2021crossvit,arnab2021vivit,bertasius2021space}.
-Transformers focus on the attention mechanism to extract contextual information over the entire sequence.
+\textbf{Transformers in Activity Segmentation.} After successes of transformers~\cite{vaswani2017attention} in natural language processing, there has been a wide adoption of transformers in computer vision~\cite{dosovitskiyimage,chen2021crossvit,arnab2021vivit,bertasius2021space}.
+Transformers focus on attention mechanism to extract contextual information over the entire sequence.
 Recently, a few methods~\cite{yi2021asformer,behrmann2022unified} have applied transformers for temporal activity segmentation.
-ASFormer~\cite{yi2021asformer} consists of a few encoder blocks, each of which includes a dilated temporal convolution and a self-attention layer, and decoder blocks, where cross-attention is used to gather information from encoder blocks.
+ASFormer~\cite{yi2021asformer} consists of encoder blocks, each of which includes a dilated temporal convolution and a self-attention layer, and decoder blocks, where cross-attention is used to gather information from encoder blocks.
 Due to making framewise prediction, ASFormer suffers from over-segmentation.
 To address that, UVAST~\cite{behrmann2022unified} uses a transformer decoder to predict the transcript and exploit segment-level cues.
-Although we adopt the transformer encoder of ASFormer and the transformer decoder of UVAST, our overall architecture is different from both.
-Also, they both require labels for supervised training, whereas we introduce pseudo labels for unsupervised training.
+In this work, we adopt the transformer encoder of ASFormer~\cite{yi2021asformer} and the transformer decoder of UVAST~\cite{behrmann2022unified}.
+However, our overall architecture is different from them.
+Also, they require labels for supervised training, whereas we propose pseudo labels for unsupervised training.